mrevilg/Python-Ref/README.md

 ### *Slogan Randomizer*
 This is a simple syntax, which when run through multiple instances, creates a randomized sentance on each iteration.

+### *Dog Age Calculator*
+Simple code to prompt and calculate the age of your dog in human years